Metal Cardbot

 Metal Cardbot is a South Korean animated children's television series produced by SAMG Entertainment.
-The series is written by Ryōta Yamaguchi, who has penned scripts for anime such as Medabots, Digimon Data Squad, The Vision of Escaflowne, as well as fellow SAMG produced series, Catch!
+The series is written by Ryōta Yamaguchi, who has penned scripts for anime such as Medabots, Digimon Data Squad, The Vision of Escaflowne, as well as fellow SAMG-produced series, Catch!
 Teenieping.
-The series premiered on Daekyo Kids TV on March 29th, 2023.
-A second season, Metal Cardbot S, aired from August 26, 2025 to February 11, 2025.
-A third season, Metal Cardbot W is set to premiere in late 2025.
+The series premiered on Daekyo Kids TV on March 29, 2023.
+A second season, Metal Cardbot S, aired from September 10, 2024 to September 3, 2025.
+A third season, Metal Cardbot W, premiered on December 4, 2025.

 Premise

-Jun becomes the rightful owner of the amazing Metal Breath!
-Together with Blue Cop, they will discover all the Metal Cardbots!
+The series follows Jun Grant, a young boy in the fictional city of Mowtown, as he gets involved with the Metal Cardbots, mechanical alien lifeforms who took refuge on Earth after the destruction of their homeworld, the planet Machina.
+After crossing paths with a pair of Cardbots fighting each other, Jun finds a mysterious wrist device, the Metal Breath, and eventually gets roped into helping Blue Cop, a police car Cardbot, round up the more disagreeable members of his kind, in the hopes that they could coexist with humanity.
+As they continue their task while attempting to keep the Cardbots' existence a secret, Jun's friends, colleagues, and eventually even his parents are let in on the secret of the Cardbots, with the stakes rising higher as criminals and other significant figures in Cardbot society begin making their moves.